stackevo/spudreq/draft-trammell-spud-req.md

 own trust to other entities.
 Basic transport over the substrate must continue working even if signaling is ignored or stripped, to support incremental deployment.
 These restrictions on vocabulary are discussed further in
-{{I-D.trammell-stackevo-newtea}}.
+{{stackevo-explicit-coop}}.
 This discussion includes privacy and trust concerns as well as the need for strong incentives for middlebox cooperation based on the information that are exposed.

 # Terminology

-This document uses the following terms
+This document uses the following terms:

-- Overlying transport: : A transport protocol that uses SPUD for middlebox signaling and traversal.
+- Overlying transport:
+: A transport protocol that uses SPUD for middlebox signaling and traversal.

+- Endpoint:
-- Endpoint: : A node that sends or receives a packet.
+: A node that sends or receives a packet.
 In this document, this term may refer to either the SPUD implementation on this node, the overlying transport implementation on this node, or the applications running over that overlying transport.

+- Path:
-- Path: : The set of Internet Protocol nodes and links that a given packet traverses from endpoint to endpoint.
+: The set of Internet Protocol nodes and links that a given packet traverses from endpoint to endpoint.

+- Middlebox:
-- Middlebox: : A device on the path that makes decisions about forwarding behavior based on other than IP or sub-IP addressing information, and/or that modifies the packet before forwarding.
+: A device on the path that makes decisions about forwarding behavior based on other than IP or sub-IP addressing information, and/or that modifies the packet before forwarding.

 # Use Cases